 What I’m listening to: C.S.
 Lewis Song, Brooke Fraser

-About ten years ago, before we had kids, we lived in a darling little Swedish town in Central California.
-We have returned to visit many times in the past decade and have dear friends there.
+About ten years ago, before kids, I lived in a darling little Swedish town in Central California.
+I have returned to visit many times in the past decade and have dear friends there.
 Almost every local establishment serves Swedish Pancakes and I couldn’t set foot in a restaurant that served them without ordering a plate.
 They very quickly became my absolute favorite kind of pancakes.

 Of course, once I moved away, I had to learn how to make Swedish Pancakes at home before I died of deprivation.
 There are a lot of European pancake and crepe recipes out there, but most of them just weren’t right.
 It took me several years to arrive at a recipe I was happy with.
 Swedish Pancakes are slightly thicker than crepes and eggier, too.
 They have a special texture and aren’t meant to be fluffy and lighter than air, but rather more substantial than their French cousins.
 And, with tart-sweet lingonberry jam on top, they’re just downright spectacular.
 These would be a perfect Easter breakfast treat.